 Most people go to work in the morning and just look forward to getting back home.
 Sure, they’d rather stay home in the pajamas watching television, but in the real world, we’ve got to work.
 And most of us are okay with that.
-The last thing we expect is to get hurt while we’re doing our job.
-But it happens all the time.
+The last thing we expect is to need Lawrenceville workers’ compensation lawyers because we’ve been injured on the job.

 Some jobs are, by their nature, dangerous.
-When you think of construction workers’ and oil drillers, you expect that they may get injured on the job.
+When you think of construction workers and oil drillers, you expect that they may get injured on the job.
 But it’s not just the dangerous jobs that result in work-related injuries.
-Even your typical office jobs can cause work-related injuries or illness.
+Even your typical office jobs can cause work-related injuries or illnesses.

 When you do get hurt at work, you should be covered under workers’ compensation.
 This is insurance that is designed to offer coverage for employees who get hurt on the job.
 It’s intended to offer a short-term solution.
 It’s not meant to be permanent.

 The purpose of workers’ comp is to provide you with two things: medical treatment and wages.
 Once you’re ready to go back to work, the benefits end you go back to normal.
 For people who’ve been hurt at work before, they can appreciate how important workers’ comp benefits are.
 Many people take them for granted.

 But sometimes, workers’ comp claims are denied.
 When this happens, you need to turn to knowledgeable personal injury lawyers in Georgia at The Law Office of John B. Jackson.

 - 1 State of Georgia Oversees Workers’ Compensation

 - 2 How can I Be Injured at Work?

 - 3 How Do I File a Workers’ Compensation Claim in Georgia?